 Want a great, easy way to explore the city on foot?
-The Milwaukee RiverWalk winds through the heart of the city, tying together three distinct riverfront neighborhoods — the Historic Third Ward, Downtown, and Beerline B – and bringing you to the doorstep of some of the city’s best restaurants, brewpubs, shops, and nightlife.
+The Milwaukee RiverWalk winds through the heart of the city, tying together three distinct riverfront neighborhoods — the Historic Third Ward, Downtown, and Beerline B. It brings you to the doorstep of some of the city’s best restaurants, brewpubs, shops, and nightlife.

-In the early 1990s a dedicated committee of downtown visionaries dreamed big.
-The newly formed Milwaukee RiverWalk District teamed up with the City of Milwaukee, and years of development and several national awards later, today’s RiverWalk winds more than 20 blocks from its' northernmost to southernmost points and is unified by permanent and changing art exhibitions that create a unique, urban, outdoor gallery.
-A leisurely stroll provides plenty of opportunities to discover Milwaukee.
+In the early 1990s, a dedicated committee of downtown visionaries dreamed big.
+The Milwaukee RiverWalk District teamed up with the City of Milwaukee, and years of development and several national awards later, today’s RiverWalk winds more than 20 blocks from its' northernmost to southernmost point.
+The RiverWalk is unified by permanent and changing art exhibitions that create a unique, urban, outdoor gallery.
+A leisurely stroll provides plenty of opportunities to discover Milwaukee in a distinct way.